Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Application to linear hyperbolic SPDEs

 we get for every $\ell\leq\ell_0$

 where

 with a new constant $C_{\ell_r,r}>0$.
-Thus the FIO $E$, defined as in \eqref{eq:E} as the limit of $E_N$ as $N\to\infty$, has a well-defined symbol of order $\delta>0$.
-The same computations as in Section \ref{sec:appendixhyperbolic} now give that $E$ is the fundamental solution to the system
+Thus the operator $E$, defined as in \eqref{eq:E} as the limit of $E_N$ as $N\to\infty$, is continuous from $H^{s+\delta}$ to $H^s$ for every $s\in\R$, i.e. it is an operator of order $\delta>0$.
+It's now easy to check that $E$ is the fundamental solution to the system